PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

 ### UX Rule

 - Lifetime & GST Summary shows one ADD button.
 On click of it, opens Add dialog of Prior year.
+- ADD button is applicable only for `Individual` entities.
 - Year
   - Its year input and mandatory field.
   - Its value always greater than or equal to 1980.